 The problem with these mediums is their low rate of data transfer.
 Most CDs and DVDs have data transfer rates of less than one MB (Megabyte) per second.

-Given that the Windows 10 ISO size is approximately 6 GB, you’re in for quite a wait.
+Given that the Windows 10 ISO size is approximately 6 GB, you’re in for a long wait.
 Almost 2 hours if we assume that your boot media’s transfer rate is the bottleneck during installation.

 Also, discs are fragile and vulnerable to damage, such as scratches.
 Damage to the disc might result in it not working correctly or some data not being able to be read.